wiktorwojcik112/libhier/README.md

 For runs the block for every element of a array (must be a list or a string).
 In every iteration the current element is passed as a variable named "element".

 # Other functions
 Hier contains many functions like print (print all values), println (print all values and a new line at the end), cmd (run a shell command), eval (evaluate Hier code string), string and number conversion, operations on arrays (insert, remove, length and replace) and a few more.
-You can find all of them in native_functions.rs file (they will be split to seperate files in the future).
-All of the functions will soon be documented.
+You can find all of them in native_functions.rs file (they will be split to separate files in the future).
+All the functions will soon be documented.
+Some of them are only accessible from a client (example: [hier](https://github.com/wiktorwojcik112/hier) - CLI client)